Entanglement and replica symmetry breaking in a driven-dissipative quantum spin glass: Introduction

 In a spin glass, quenched disorder and the resulting frustration of spin-spin interactions generate a rugged free energy landscape with many minima.
 This means that in some cases, below a critical temperature, the single paramagnetic thermodynamic state fractures into a multitude of distinct possible thermodynamic states~\cite{Nishimori2001spo}.
 The number of such states is exponential in the system size.
 A consequence of this is that exact copies---replicas---of such a system may cool into distinct thermodynamic states.
 This is replica symmetry breaking (RSB), which Parisi invoked~\cite{Parisi1980top,Parisi1983opf} to solve the Sherrington-Kirkpatrick (SK) model~\cite{Sherrington1975smo}.
 The SK model describes a network of spins with all-to-all couplings with random signs.
 The Parisi solution showed how RSB arises by studying the distribution of spin overlaps between different replicas, as captured by the Parisi order parameter and the ultrametric, clustered tree-like structure of the distances between replicas.
 Since these features depend on details of the different thermodynamic states, they cannot be identified purely by looking at averaged properties~\cite{Stein2013sga}.

 Replica symmetry breaking is one example of the idea of ergodicity breaking.
 In an ergodic system, the dynamics of the system explores all allowed states, such that time averages are equivalent to configuration-space averages; this equivalence between time- and configuration-averages fails in states with RSB.
 This has important consequences when considering the relation between individual quantum trajectories of the system and the trajectory-averaged density matrix.
 Theoretically, studying individual trajectories corresponds to stochastic unraveling of the density matrix equation of motion~\cite{Breuer2007tto,Daley2014qta,Verstraelen2018gqt}.
 Physically, unraveling the dynamics into trajectories corresponds to treating the system-environment interaction as a generalized measurement of the system by the environment.
 Each measurement projects the system into a specific state, conditional on the measurement outcome.
 The sequence of measurement outcomes (and associated states) is called a quantum trajectory.

-Recently, it was observed that there can be phase transitions in the entanglement and correlations along individual quantum trajectories~\cite{Skinner2019mpt,Li2018qze}, even when such transitions are absent in the trajectory-averaged density matrix~\footnote{This possibility arises because entanglement and connected correlation functions are nonlinear functions of the state along an individual trajectory.}.
+We show that quantum trajectories can act as replicas to directly probe RSB.
+To see this link, we first discuss a simpler case, that of symmetry breaking in a standard second-order phase transition.
+When a perfectly isolated quantum system undergoes spontaneous symmetry breaking, it enters a macroscopic superposition, or `cat state,' of the symmetry-broken states.
+This cat state is extremely fragile: Any interaction between the system and the environment allows the environment to learn which state the system chose.
+Backaction from measuring the environment stochastically collapses the system into one of the symmetry-broken states.
+Thus, each run of the experiment yields a symmetry-broken state, although the ensemble of states, averaged over experimental runs, remains symmetric.

+The above simple picture also extends to the case where, rather than a small number of symmetry-broken states, one has many complex ergodicity-breaking patterns, as in a spin glass.
+In the case of a cavity QED system, each thermodynamic state emits a characteristic pattern of photons into the environment.
+On each run of the experiment, the backaction from observing this field collapses the system into a distinct thermodynamic state.
+This corresponds to the notion of a `weak' symmetry that is broken in individual experimental runs but not in the ensemble-averaged density matrix~\cite{lieu2020symmetry}.
+Thus, because there is a one-to-one correspondence between thermodynamic states and emission patterns, the overlap distribution is accessible through the correlations between the photon measurement records on distinct runs of the experiment.